Hyodo-Kato theory with syntomic coefficients: Log overconvergent isocrystals over

-We call the simple normal crossing divisor on $Y$ locally defined by $y_1\cdots y_m$ the {\it horizontal divisor} of $Y$. \item A weak formal log scheme $\cZ$ over $\cS$ or a weak formal log scheme with Frobenius $(\cZ,\phi)$ over $(\cS,\sigma)$ is said to be {\it strictly semistable} if Zariski locally on $\cZ$ there exist integers $n\geq 1$, $m\geq 0$ and a strict smooth morphism
+with the reduced structure the {\it horizontal divisor} of $Y$.
+Namely the horizontal divisor is locally defined by $y_1\cdots y_m$ via \eqref{eq: ss morp}. \item A weak formal log scheme $\cZ$ over $\cS$ or a weak formal log scheme with Frobenius $(\cZ,\phi)$ over $(\cS,\sigma)$ is said to be {\it strictly semistable} if Zariski locally on $\cZ$ there exist integers $n\geq 1$, $m\geq 0$ and a strict strongly log smooth morphism

 where the log structure $\cN$ is induced by the map